Get started with Galigeo For Microsoft Power BI

 Galigeo For Microsoft Power BI is a performant, self-service Location Analytics solution embedded within Power BI Desktop and Online.

-It brings all the core features needed to create and consume compelling and meaningful geographical views of your data directly within your Power BI environment, and leverage powerful spatial analysis features.
+It brings all the core features needed to create and consume compelling and meaningful geomaps of your data directly within your Power BI environment, and leverage powerful spatial analysis features.

 With this Get Started guide of Galigeo for Microsoft Power BI, you will be able to install and start using Galigeo in a few minutes.